gilcrest/diygoapi/README.md

 - If there is no token present, an `HTTP 401 (Unauthorized)` response will be sent and the response body will be empty.
 - If a token is properly sent, the [Google Oauth2 v2 API](https://pkg.go.dev/google.golang.org/api/oauth2/v2) is used to validate the token.
 If the token is ***invalid***, an `HTTP 401 (Unauthorized)` response will be sent and the response body will be empty.

+> Note: For more details on the authentication model, see the [Authentication Detail](#authentication-detail) section below.

 #### Authorization

-- If the token is ***valid***, Google will respond with information about the user.
-The user's email will be used as their username in addition to determining if the user is authorized for access to a particular endpoint/resource.
-The authorization is done through an internal database role based access control model.
-If the user is not authorized to use the API, an `HTTP 403 (Forbidden)` response will be sent and the response body will be empty.
+If the user's Bearer token is ***valid***, the user must be _authorized_.
+Users must first register with the system and be given a role.
+Currently, the SelfRegister service accommodates this and automatically assigns a default _role_ `movieAdmin` (functionality will be added eventually for one person registering another).

+_Roles_ are assigned _permissions_ and permissions are assigned to resources (service endpoints).
+The system uses a role-based access control model.
+The user's role is used to determine if the user is authorized to access a particular endpoint/resource.

+The `movieAdmin` role is set up to grant access to all resources.
+It's a demo... so why not?

+> Note: For more details on the authorization model, see the [Authorization Detail](#authorization-detail) section below.

 --------